volca/wireless_usb_disk/readme.md

 ### Wireless USB Disk

-Using ESP32-S2 as a USB Disk with Wireless accessibility.
+Using ESP32-S2 as an USB Disk with Wireless accessibility.
 HTTP file server be used with both upload and download capability.

 Note: It's a demo code.
 Don't use it in serious application.